-Pitching your tent for free is great, of course, but as always, it holds pitfalls: if you're on private land without permission, you may be rousted in the middle of the night; if you're hanging your hat on a deserted beach, you may be fair game for predators.
-A friend of mine was held up at gunpoint on a popular beach in Mexico and mugged for his phone, so there are definitely dangers out there.
+Pitching your tent for free is great, of course, but as always, it holds pitfalls: If you're on private land without permission, you may be rousted in the middle of the night; if you're hanging your hat on a deserted beach, you may be fair game for predators.

 Let's assume you're traveling in your own vehicle and would prefer to stay in a campground.
-If that's the case, be sure to check this guide to some of the best campgrounds in the country.
+If that's the case, be sure to check this out some of the best campgrounds in the country.
 In fact, some of them are so nice that they're virtually resorts.
-The best thing about this guide are the detailed area descriptions accompanying the campground information, so even if you have no wish to stay in the campground itself, the descriptions are good guides for campers.

 Prepare to Camp in Many Different Conditions

 Mexico is a diverse country -- that's what makes it so amazing to camp in.
 It does, however, mean that you'll need to prepare for many different weather conditions.
-I once experienced one of the coldest nights of my life up in the hills of Guanajuato, then a week later, was sweating on the beaches in the Yucatan.
-Make sure you pack clothes for both hot and cold temperatures, and prepare for sand, storms, and snow.
+You might experience one of the coldest nights of your life up in the hills of Guanajuato, then a week later, you'll be sweating on the beaches in the Yucatan.
+Make sure you pack clothes for both hot and cold temperatures and prepare for sand, storms, and snow.